 Has there ever been a moment when you wondered, “What is an eagle in golf?”
 There are many scoring golf terms that can be confusing if you’re new to the game or even if you’ve been playing golf for a long.
 I remember that I didn’t understand about what a golf eagle was or why it mattered when I first started playing.

-Just picture yourself on the green, just a few strokes away from achieving a score that only 4% of golfers ever experience in their lifetime.
-That’s correct— scoring an eagle is not just a game-changer, scoring an eagle is an indication of ability, accuracy, and a little bit of luck.
-This guide covers what an eagle is, the legendary moments it has created throughout golf history, and how you can work to add this remarkable achievement to your own scorecard.
+Just picture yourself on the green, just a few strokes away from achieving a eagle score in golf that only 4% of golfers ever experience in their lifetime.
+That’s correct— scoring an eagle is not just a game-changer, eagle in golf scoring is an indication of ability, accuracy, and a little bit of luck.
+This guide covers whats an eagle in golf, the legendary moments it has created throughout golf history, and how you can work to add this remarkable achievement to your own scorecard.

 In golf, a player who performs exceptionally well on a hole is known as an eagle.
 A player makes an eagle specifically when they finish the hole in 2 strokes under par.
 If you score an eagle on a par-4 hole, for example, you finish the hole with just two strokes.
 It shows that to finish an eagle in golf on par-5 holes you need three strokes